hydra-genetics/biomarker/README.md

 ## TMB

-A panel specific artifact list and position specific background noise levels.
+Optional: A panel specific artifact list as well as a position specific background noise level panel.
 Can be created with the help of the [hydragenetics/references](https://github.com/hydra-genetics/references) module.

 ## :white_check_mark: Testing